As printed in the Bread Bakers’ Guild of America newsletter Breadlines, Volume 24, Issue 4, Winter 2016

 I did not realize how much money had been squandered on the night shift until we stopped squandering it.
 Untethering our schedule from supermarkets’ ridiculous receiving-dock policies gave us the freedom to schedule production more profitably.
 Sure, we took a hit on gross sales, but employee turnover nearly vanished.
 Labor-to-sales ratios plummeted.
 No longer giving credit for stales greatly reduced our ingredient and packaging costs.
 As soon as we made the change (in the heart of the Great Recession) we restored profitability, providing immediate validation and making me feel a little embarrassed.
 How would the business look today if I’d focused all of those years on growing better, rather than wider?
 We had been investing heavily in a distribution system that was designed for other businesses, not our own.

 After putting a query out on the BBGA message board about the subject I found my experiences (and the sordid stories) were not unique, but many still see night baking as the most viable way to operate.
 Bakers who rely on selling through coffee shops, where early morning business is vital, have a legitimate argument for night baking.
-Larger producers point to the need for additional production time to accommodate the high volume needed to maximize their return on investment.
-Many small- to medium- sized bakeries use night baking as a means of controlling product quality for resellers.
-And in competitive markets, bakers may not have much leverage to dictate distribution methods that don’t require night work.
+Larger producers point to the need for additional production time to accommodate the high volume needed to maximize their return on investment, an argument that seems a little circular to me.
+Many small- to medium-sized bakeries use night baking as a means of controlling product quality for resellers.
+In competitive markets, many bakeries may not have much leverage to dictate distribution methods that don’t require night work.

 Not yet, anyway.
 As food tastes and customer preferences evolve it is becoming clear that customers will take extraordinary measures in pursuit of the chimera of “Ultimate Freshness”.
 Despite the fact that good bread, properly treated, is still good bread on the day after it is purchased, consumers will go to great lengths to “get the freshest one”.
 That is their obsession to justify.
-If it means going to the market a couple hours later or seeking out a retail bakery rather than the supermarket, they will do it.
+If it means they need to go shop a couple of hours later, hit up a farmers market, or seek out a retail bakery rather than the supermarket, they will do it.
 I don’t believe that the cost of “Ultimate Freshness” should be taken out of the hide of the night baker.